The CAEC test is available across Canada, but only in provinces that have officially adopted the CAEC as their high school equivalency exam.

 - Must usually be at least 18 (some provinces allow 17-year-olds with special permission)

-Where Can You Take the CAEC?
+Where can you take the CAEC?

 You can take the CAEC in person at authorized test centres.
 The test is offered on computers, and in some regions, also on paper.
-However, the CAEC is not available in Quebec, British Columbia, Yukon, or Nunavut.
+However, the CAEC test is not available in Quebec, British Columbia, Yukon, or Nunavut.

 To register, contact your local test centre or your province’s education department.
 You’ll find more details and links on the official CAEC website: www.caec.ccea.ca

-To pass, you need to answer at least 55% of questions correctly on each subtest.
+To pass, you need to answer at least 55% of the questions correctly on each subtest.
 The exam takes about 7.5 hours total, but since you can spread the subtests out, it’s manageable over time.
 Here’s the breakdown:

 Subject | Number of Questions | Time (minutes) |